QLD Workplace Bullying Lawyers Brisbane

 • We support your rehabilitation costs

-What Claims Can I Make for Workplace Bullying and Harassment?
+Types of Claims for Workplace Bullying and Harassment

-to order the behaviour to cease.
-As a result, the Fair Work Commission will initiate an enquiry and issue a ruling when bullying is discovered.
+If the Fair Work Commission discovers bullying, it can launch an investigation and render a decision.
 An order may require a person or group to:

 • Cease bullying